liplum/HanZ/Proposal/basic.md

-# Basic
+# Basic Concepts

-## Identifier
+## Identifiers

+An **identifier** is a name given to a variable, function, or other programming construct.
-The name of identifier can contain only alphabet and Chinese characters, such as `num`, `数`.
+Identifiers can only consist of alphabetic characters and Chinese characters.
+Examples of valid identifiers are `num` and `数`.

-However, `的` is used to access a member of an object, so it's invalid to be used in naming.

-To contains any keyword, a quote mark  (`` ' ``) is required to quote the variable, like ` '它的结果' `
+However, the Chinese character `的` is reserved for member access on objects and cannot be used as part of an identifier's name.

+To include keywords as identifiers, you need to enclose them in single quotes (`'`).
+For instance, `'它的结果'` is a valid way to use the keyword `它的结果` as an identifier.

 ## Keyword